 The Carpenter Folk Online project saw the digitised collection of James Madison Carpenter made available online on the VWML website.
 An earlier project entitled The James Madison Carpenter Collection Project and led by The Carpenter Team (a team of scholars based in the UK and US) produced a catalogue of the collection which received the Brenda McCallum Prize of the American Folklore Society in 2003.
 It was this data which formed the basis of the VWML’s online catalogue along with the digitised manuscripts, sounds recordings, and photographs.
 This important collection joined the VWML’s growing digital archive and was made cross-searchable with our other online collections.
 (The catalogue will also be published in hard copy through funding by the National Endowment for the Humanities (US) and the British Academy (UK), published by the University Press of Mississippi).

 Alongside the digital archive, there were a series of Education events organised by EFDSS and the Elphinstone Institute in Aberdeen.
 This included workshops on how to access and search the collection, and creative learning projects with young people (holiday courses at Cecil Sharp House and with London Youth Folk Ensemble), adults (Cecil Sharp House Choir and The Mearns Singers), and Camden schools to introduce the collection to a new audiences.
 A new learning resource for teachers was also created for the online EFDSS Resource Bank using a selection of material from the collection.

-The project culminates in a celebration concert at Cecil Sharp House on Tuesday 27 March 2018 featuring material from the Carpenter Collection.
+The project culminated in a celebration concert at Cecil Sharp House in March 2018, featuring material from the Carpenter Collection.

-Further events will take place on 7 April in Edinburgh (details to be announced) and on 22 April at The Elphinstone Institute, The University of Aberdeen.
+Further events will took place in April 2018 in Edinburgh and at The Elphinstone Institute, The University of Aberdeen.